-Six Sigma is a business methodology focused on improving the quality of goods or services an organization produces by reducing variance in the production process.
-Six Sigma leaders know that when a production process lacks the stability to create high-quality output consistently, it will continue producing defective products until someone intervenes and improves the process.
+Six Sigma and Lean manufacturing are business methodologies focused on improving the quality of goods or services an organization produces by reducing variance in the production process.
+Leaders know that when a production process lacks the stability to create high-quality output consistently, it will continue producing defective products until someone intervenes and improves the process.
 Reducing variation requires constant monitoring and measurement as systems tend to erode if not kept in check.

-5S Workplace Organization
+2. 5S Workplace Organization

-An organized and well-stocked workplace essential in the quest to eliminate variation.
-The technique involves doing 5 things that all start with S in both English and Japanese.
-They consist of
+An organized and well-stocked workplace is essential in the quest to eliminate variation.
+The popular 5S technique involves doing five things that all start with S in both English and Japanese.

 A process control chart is a graph used to track how a process behaves over time.
 Data points are plotted in time order in a chart with a central line for the average (sometimes a median), an upper line for the upper control limit, and a lower line for the lower control limit.
-Process control charts help leaders avoid panicking over every up and downswing.
-They circumvent problems caused by only looking at average results, instead of the variations of results.
+Process control charts help leaders avoid panicking over every up and down swing.
+They circumvent problems caused by only looking at average results instead of the variations of results.

 The Japanese word “Gemba” means the real place.
-During a Gemba walk, the manager goes to the place where work is done to show respect for the employees, ask questions, and potentially identify opportunities for improvement.
+During a Gemba walk, the manager goes to where work is done to show respect for the employees, ask questions, and potentially identify opportunities for improvement.

 Kanban is a visualizing principle based on maximizing the flow of goods and work without unnecessary inventory or transportation.
 While initially used with physical cards at Toyota, Kanban has now moved to the cloud, and many organizations use digital Kanban boards to track the flow of work.

-A3 Problem Solving
+7. A3 Problem Solving

 The Six Sigma technique of Catchball involves passing ideas from one person to another for feedback and action.
 The idea (ball) is set in motion when someone defines a challenge or opportunity.
 It then moves back and forth, up and down, or both until a plan is developed and agreed upon.